The Land Before Time IV: Journey Through the Mists: Plot

-Littlefoot notices a herd of Longnecks entering the Great Valley and informs his grandparents, who tell him that the Longnecks are their cousins and that they must go to greet them.
-Upon the herd's arrival, the Old One, the herd's leader, tells the Great Valley's residents that her herd has been migratory ever since a heavy period of rain turned their old home into a marshland called "The Land of Mists" and became the home of many dangerous creatures.
-Later, Littlefoot meets a female Longneck named Ali and invites her to play.
-He introduces her to his friends, but as she is not used to associating with diverse species, she is afraid of them.
-Meanwhile, Littlefoot’s Grandpa becomes ill.
-The Old One notes that she is familiar with the illness, having seen the illness many times in her life, which is lethal to any dinosaur unless they eat the petals of the "golden night flower," which only grows in the Land of Mists.
-When Littlefoot’s Grandma asks one of the other Longnecks who should take her to the night flower, the other Longnecks refuse to take Littlefoot’s Grandma there due to the risk.
+Littlefoot notices Longnecks entering the Great Valley and informs his grandparents, who say that the Longnecks are their cousins and that they must greet them.
+The leader, the Old One, tells the Great Valley's residents that her herd had come there since a period of rain turned their old home into "The Land of Mists," a marshland which became the home of dangerous creatures.
+Littlefoot meets Ali, a female Longneck, and invites her to play.
+He introduces her to his friends, but being not used to associating with diverse species, she is afraid of them.
+Meanwhile, Littlefoot's Grandpa becomes ill.
+According to the Old One, the illness is lethal to any dinosaur and can only be cured by eating the petals of the "golden night flower", which only grows in the Land of Mists.
+When Littlefoot's Grandma asks who should take her to the night flower, the Longnecks refuse to take her there due to the risk.

-Though Littlefoot has been warned by the Old One that the Land of Mists has gotten too dangerous, he becomes determined to save his grandfather and asks Ali to take him there.
+Knowing that his grandpa could die, Littlefoot is determined to save him and asks Ali to take him there.
 She agrees on the condition that Cera, Ducky, Petrie and Spike do not come along, claiming that they will only slow them down.
-As the two of them make their way, they pass through a cave and a sudden earthshake causes various stalagmites and stalactites to crash down, separating them.
-After Littlefoot’s Grandma tells Cera, Ducky, Petrie and Spike about Littlefoot's Grandpa's illness, Ali returns to the Valley and convinces Littlefoot's friends to help her free him.
-Meanwhile, Littlefoot tries to find a way out and meets an old male Archelon named Archie, who helps him dig through the rocks.
-As they work, Littlefoot and Archie are interrupted by a mostly-blind Deinosuchus named Dil and an Ichthyornis named Ichy, who intend to eat them.
-Dil and Ichy pursue Littlefoot and Archie, but are knocked out when Ali and Littlefoot's friends dig a hole in the rock wall and send rocks tumbling down on them.
-Archie (who helps Littlefoot and his friends escape Dil and Ichy for the first time) shows Littlefoot and his friends a way to the Land of Mists and reminds them to stay close together before departing.
+As the pair pass through a cave, an earthshake causes stalagmites and stalactites to crash down, separating them.
+Ali returns to the Valley and convinces Littlefoot's friends to help her free him.
+Meanwhile, Littlefoot tries to find a way out and meets Archie, an old male Archelon who helps him dig through the rocks.
+Littlefoot and Archie are eventually interrupted by a mostly-blind Deinosuchus named Dil and an Ichthyornis named Ichy, who intend to eat them.
+Dil and Ichy pursue Littlefoot and Archie, but are knocked out when Ali and Littlefoot's friends dig a hole in a nearby wall and send rocks tumbling down on them.
+Archie shows Littlefoot and his friends a way to the Land of Mists and reminds them to stay close together before departing.
 In the Land of Mists, Cera is separated from the group.
-The others meet a Megazostrodon that Ducky names Tickles because of his fur, which tickles her when she hugs him.
+The others meet a Megazostrodon that Ducky names Tickles.